Cataclysm-TLG/Cataclysm-TLG/data/mods/Megafauna/readme.md

 - flesh out behaviour (like scent_tracked)

 *Additional/Future*
-Think of cool stuff to do with animal products, like sabrecat teeth or mammoth tusks (i.e., adjust/make new harvest groups) In any case, think about if recipes need to be adjusted for anything.
+Think of cool stuff to do with animal products, like sabercat teeth or mammoth tusks (i.e., adjust/make new harvest groups) In any case, think about if recipes need to be adjusted for anything.
 [done]Think about how some of these could fill gaps for farming, like peccaries as substitute for pig/boars, or anything woolly for... wool.
 [done]Maybe some flavourful special attacks

 Think of specials that could fit:
     - mammoth graveyard
-    - special sabrecat and cave lion caves
+    - special sabercat and cave lion caves
     - watering holes with lots of animals-
     - giant sloth burrows
     - rocky islands for auks